The first trimester

 It is generally agreed that the first trimester lasts until the end of week 13, and this is a momentous time in which both your body and the baby (or babies!) inside you go through lots of huge changes and developments.

-In this blog, we will discuss what to expect during weeks one to five of your pregnancy.
-Keep reading to find out more about your symptoms and discover tips on nutrition, self-care, and more!
+In this blog, we will discuss what to expect during those first 5 weeks of being pregnant.
+Keep reading to find out more about your symptoms and discover tips on nutritionself-care and more.

 What's happening to your body in the first 5 weeks?

-On the outside, you might not notice any major changes yet.
-But on the inside, it’s a whole different story – and a whole different world.
+On the outside, you might not notice any major changes yet during the first 5 weeks of being pregnant, but on the inside, it’s a whole different story – and a whole different world!
 Your uterus is already starting to expand in order to accommodate your growing baby, which might mean that you feel like running to pee a lot more often!

 At the same time, your breasts might feel swollen and tender, with darker nipples and more visible veins.
 Soothe your changing skin with a gentle, pregnancy-friendly body balm to apply after you have taken a shower or warm (not hot!) bath.